Fuco1/dired-hacks/README.md

 that if the target dired buffer is already opened, switching to it via ido or ibuffer is often faster than selecting the path.

-Call `dired-ranger-copy' to add marked files (or the file under point if no files are marked) to the "clipboard".
+Call `dired-ranger-copy` to add marked files (or the file under point if no files are marked) to the "clipboard".
 With non-nil prefix argument, add the marked files to the current clipboard.

-Past clipboards are stored in `dired-ranger-copy-ring' so you can repeat the past pastes.
+Past clipboards are stored in `dired-ranger-copy-ring` so you can repeat the past pastes.

-Call `dired-ranger-paste' or `dired-ranger-move' to copy or move the files in the current clipboard to the current dired buffer.
+Call `dired-ranger-paste` or `dired-ranger-move` to copy or move the files in the current clipboard to the current dired buffer.
 With raw prefix argument (usually C-u), the clipboard is not cleared, so you can repeat the copy operation in another dired